IsTk0/IsTk0/README.md

 - I am not currently developing any 'serious' projects.
 But my future will be and is full of great projects!

 ## All my skills 😎:
-- I am a developer of Python, C / C ++, Html, CSS, JavaScript, Swift, Bash and java.
+- I am a developer of Python, C / C ++, Html, CSS, JavaScript, SQL, Swift, Bash and java.
 I have a lot of mastery in using the languages written above
 - As IDE I use Visual Studio / VS Code with Tabnine for all languages!
 - I have very good team working skills (as you can see in my repositories)